 Next stop for Usyk: the heavyweight division

 But promoter Alexander Krassyuk of K2 Promotions was far more forthcoming.
 “We can do much in boxing.
-Bringing Usyk to heavyweight will bring new spirit to the heavyweight division, and he definitely needs to fight Anthony Joshua.”
+Bringing Usyk to heavyweight will bring new spirit to the heavyweight division, and he needs to fight Anthony Joshua.”
 When quizzed again about the prospect, Usyk said, “Of course, I will have another extra pasta for dinner.”

 “We are just common human beings.
 We need to put goals in front of us, and we need to head toward them,” explained Usyk.

 Make no mistake, Usyk took the Bellew fight as part of a long term strategy. “ I did enjoy my stay in the UK.
 Now I know the citizens of Manchester.
-My best loved country is England.
+My best-loved country is England.
 Most of my dreams came true here.
 I became an Olympic champion, and fought at cruiserweight,” said Usyk.
 If all goes as planned, he’ll be a more familiar foe when he inevitably steps into the ring against British boxing hero Joshua.

 Is Tony Bellew really heading for the exit?

 As for Bellew, now 36, he vowed this would be his last fight before he retires.
 But don’t be surprised if the ring’s siren call and the voice of the fans call Bellew back.
-He put on a vallient effort and won a lot of respect in this defeat.
+He put on a valiant effort and won a lot of respect in this defeat.
 Perhaps there’s one more fight in Bellew.

 “I’m so pleased people got to see the real Tony Bellew,” said promoter Eddie Hearn of Matchroom Boxing.
 “He used to be a loudmouth who couldn’t make weight.
 Usyk will go down as a true great of the sport in my opinion, but he’s also a great human being.
 He finally went out the way he deserves.
 He goes out knowing he didn’t duck anyone.
-Tony Bellew deserves all the credit in the world and he’s a wonderful individual.”
+Tony Bellew deserves all the credit in the world, and he’s a wonderful individual.”

-Usyk, age 31, is virtually a shoe-in for 2018 Fighter of the Year.
-He unified the cruiserweight division and scored a Knockout of the Year entry in a fight he really didn’t have to take.
+Usyk, age 31, is virtually a shoo-in for 2018 Fighter of the Year.
+He unified the cruiserweight division and scored a Knockout of the Year entry in a fight he didn’t have to take.
 There isn’t much left for him to do in the cruiserweight division.
 He is by far the best cruiserweight since Evander Holyfield, and boxing history may anoint him the greatest ever before he’s finished at 200 pounds.
 Without a doubt, bigger things lie ahead for Oleksandr Usyk.